JottaVz/painel-nescau/README.md

 end

 local function updateESP()
-    if not espEnabled or streamerMode then
-        for target, _ in pairs(espObjects) do
+    if not espEnabled or streamerMode or not LocalPlayer.Character or not LocalPlayer.Character:FindFirstChild("HumanoidRootPart") then for target, _ in pairs(espObjects) do
             removeESPForTarget(target)
         end